 While I am very much anti ‘bucket list’ and the idea of rushing through places just to tick off sights, instead advocating for slower travel, lingering longer, settling in, and digging deeper, I have to confess that on our early travels through Europe and the Middle East, I made sure we saw as many UNESCO World Heritage listed sights as we could.

 On our first trip to Syria in 1999, we explored all the country’s UNESCO sites: the old cities of Damascus, Aleppo and Bosra, Crac des Chevaliers castle, the magnificent ruins of Palmyra, and the ancient villages of Northern Syria, now sadly on UNESCO’s Heritage in Danger List.
-That same year, over a summer’s month in Greece, we got to most of its UNESCO sites, the rest some years later as guidebook authors for Lonely Planet, updating the Greece guide.
+That same year, over a summer’s month in Greece, we got to many of its UNESCO sites, the rest some years later as guidebook authors for Lonely Planet, updating the Greece guide.
+So why should I have expected our Southeast Asia travels to be any different?

 UNESCO (the United Nations Educational, Scientific and Cultural Organisation) established the World Heritage List in 1972 to preserve and protect places of universal value to humanity – places that are so special, the world would be heartbroken if they were damaged or disappeared.
 Those places have to meet one of 10 criteria covering cultural or natural heritage, or a combination of both.
 Some sites have met many criteria.